-Vinyl flooring, popcorn ceilings, cement siding, adhesives… dangerous asbestos fibers can be found in many materials within homes of all ages.
+Dangerous asbestos fibers can be found in many materials within homes of all ages.
+This includes vinyl flooring, popcorn ceilings, cement siding, and adhesives.
 It is extremely important to take steps to guard against potential health risks before starting any remodeling, repair project, or disturbing any materials.
 While some materials are more likely to contain asbestos than others, you can't identify asbestos simply by looking at it.
 When asbestos-containing material is disturbed or damaged, it releases tiny fibers into the air that are too small to be filtered by a dust mask.
-There is no safe threshold for exposure to asbestos.
+There is no safe threshold of exposure to asbestos.
 As long as asbestos is not disturbed, damanged or worn, or the material is properly sealed, it is not considered a health hazard.
 Leave it alone if you can.

 Whether you do the work yourself or hire a contractor, be safe: Check!
 Inspect!
 Protect!

 Treat all suspect materials as if they contain asbestos until you are sure they don’t.
 Call Southwest Clean Air Agency at 360-574-3058 for advice before you remodel, hire a contractor or attempt to handle asbestos yourself.
 Information is also available online at swcleanair.org/asbestos.

 Depending upon the project and materials, an Asbestos Hazard Emergency Response Act (AHERA) accredited inspector may need to visit your home to inspect for possible asbestos-containing materials.
 A list of AHERA-accredited building inspectors, along with information on asbestos analytical laboratories, abatement contractors and more can also be found at swcleanair.org/asbestos.